Skip to Main Content

 There are several types of learning disabilities, including:

 • Impairment in writing, also called dysgraphia, which affects writing skills.
-Children with this learning disability may have trouble with spelling accuracy, grammar and punctuation accuracy, and clarity or organization of written expression.
+Children with this learning disability may have trouble with spelling, grammar, punctuation, and clarity or organization of written expression.

 When do learning disabilities arise?

 The Child Study Center offers comprehensive psychological evaluations, including for learning disorders.
-Referrals from pediatricians or education professionals are not required; parents are welcome to call on their own.
+Referrals from pediatricians or education professionals are not required; parents are welcome to contact us on their own.

 How are learning disabilities diagnosed?

-Before the initial appointment, parents (and sometimes teachers) will be asked to complete questionnaires about a child’s developmental, medical, social, and academic history.
+Before the initial appointment, parents will be asked to complete questionnaires about a child’s developmental, medical, social, and academic history.
 The evaluator uses that information to plan an appropriate assessment.

 Parent interviews are a key component of a child’s evaluation.
 Parents will be asked to provide information about strengths and weaknesses and be invited to discuss specific areas of concern.
-The child is interviewed too and also has one-on-one testing sessions with the evaluator.
-Those sessions are used to measure cognitive, educational and social-emotional functioning.
+The child is also interviewed and has one-on-one testing sessions with the evaluator.
+These sessions are used to measure cognitive, educational, and social-emotional functioning.

-Each assessment is individualized, says Goyette-Ewing.
-For example, a reading evaluation may assess reading skills, fluency and comprehension.
-If indicated, additional testing is done to evaluate attention, memory and executive functioning.
-Parents and evaluators meet to discuss findings and recommendations and a report is prepared that can be shared with a child’s teacher and school.
+Each assessment is individualized.
+For example, a reading evaluation may assess reading skills, fluency, and comprehension.
+If indicated, additional testing is done to evaluate attention, memory, and executive functioning.
+Parents and evaluators meet to discuss findings and recommendations, and a report is prepared that can be shared with a child’s teachers and school.

 How do schools use learning disability assessments?

-Once the assessment is complete, the Child Study Center team members are available to be involved with education planning for the child.
+A child’s school uses the learning disability evaluation to develop an individualized educational plan.
+Each assessment includes specific recommendations for support services (such as tutoring) and/or accommodations (such as untimed tests) that can improve the child’s ability to access the learning environment and better demonstrate their abilities.
+Once the assessment is complete, the Child Study Center team members are available to be involved with educational planning for the child.
 Team members may attend school meetings with parents and educators to help plan how to close the gap between a child’s ability and achievement.

 What makes Yale Medicine’s approach to assessing learning disabilities unique?

-The Child Study Center has a wide-angle approach to assessing an individual child’s strengths, weaknesses and environment.
-That's a key differentiator for Yale in the realm of psychological/learning disability assessments, says Goyette-Ewing.
+The Child Study Center has a wide-angle approach to assessing an individual child’s strengths, weaknesses, and environment.
+That's a key differentiator for Yale in the realm of psychological/learning disability assessments.

 Another advantage is the Child Study Center’s collaborative approach to working with children and families.
-As a leader in research on child development and an innovator in developing programs to help children, our evaluation teams include highly trained experts who are passionate about helping children reach their highest potential.
+As part of a center that is a leader in research on child development and an innovator in developing programs to help children, the evaluation team includes highly trained experts who are passionate about helping children reach their highest potential.
 The team includes clinicians who have developed a unique perspective and level of expertise based on their work with children with a wide variety of needs, abilities, and backgrounds.